+After you purchase the vehicle, you must transfer ownership of the vehicle to your name within 14 days online through the Roads and Maritime Services (RMS) website, at a registry or service centre.
 If the vehicle is not registered you need to take it to an authorised inspection station.
 They will conduct a roadworthiness check and identify the vehicle for the purpose of registration for the RMS and provide you with a blue slip.
-To find your nearest authorised inspection station, call 1300 137 302 or visit the Find an inspection station page on the RMS website.
+To find your nearest authorised inspection station, call 1300 137 302 or visit the find an inspection station page on the RMS website.
 You will also need a ‘green slip’ (Compulsory Third Insurance).
-More information is available from the RMS Renew your registration web page, the RMS Customer Service line on 13 22 13 or from your local registry or service centre.
+Visit the RMS renew your registration page call the RMS Customer Service line on 13 22 13 or go to your local registry or service centre for more information.

-Fair Trading may be able to assist you if you can’t settle a serious dispute with a licensed dealer.
-Even when there is no dealer guarantee, you have other legal fair trading rights.
+Fair Trading might be able to help if you can’t settle a serious dispute with a licensed dealer.
+Even when there is no dealer guarantee, the Australian Consumer Law may apply.